obi1kenobi/cargo-semver-checks/README.md

 The `cargo_semver_check` name is reserved on crates.io but all its versions are intentionally yanked.
 Please use the `cargo-semver-checks` crate instead.

+### What is the MSRV policy with respect to semver?

+MSRV bumps are *not* considered major changes.
+The current MSRV is Rust 1.70.

 ### License

 Available under the Apache License (Version 2.0) or the MIT license, at your option.